 Water Main Breaks

 Signs of a broken water main are water running down the street and buckled pavement.
 Main breaks may leave specific areas without water.
-Based on the size of the main pipeline break, time required to locate and mark utilities, residents may experience delays in service as crews repair breaks and restore water service.
+Based on the size of the main pipeline break and the time required to locate and mark other buried utilities, residents may experience water outages as crews repair breaks and restore water service.

 Procedures to Repair Main Breaks

-Information regarding break location is logged into the computer system;
+- Information regarding the break's location is logged into the computer system;

-Someone is dispatched to verify if it is a break or leak, as well as the address and specific location of the leak or main break, and to begin the process of closing valves to isolate the break;
+- Someone is dispatched to verify if it is a break or a leak, to determine the specific address and specific location of the leak or main break, and to begin the process of closing valves to isolate the break;

-- Dispatchers contact the firms who mark the locations of all near-by utilities (gas, telephone, electric, cable), and provide specifics related to the width and depth crews will be able to effect repairs.
+- Dispatchers contact the firms who mark the locations of all near-by utilities (gas, telephone, electric, cable), so the crew knows what hazards exist where teh digging will occur.

-Note: The firm has up to two hours to mark the utilities.
-Often water personnel arrive before the utility locators, but can not proceed until they receive approval or until the two hours are exhausted.
+Note: The firms have up to two hours to mark the utilities.
+Often water personnel arrive before the utility locators, but cannot proceed until they receive approval or until the two hours are exhausted.
 Having the locations of other underground utilities identified before water crews begin digging is essential.
-We do not want to damage other underground utiities that could put customers without phone service, or result in a gas leak.
-Striking aburied electrical cable could result injuries to teh employee operting teh heavy machiery as well as anyone else nearby.
+We do not want to damage other underground utilities that could put customers without phone service or result in a gas leak.
+Striking a buried electrical cable could result in injuries to the employee operating the heavy machinery, as well as anyone else nearby.

-The repair crew updates the dispatch office on estimated repair time.
+- The repair crew updates the dispatch office on estimated repair time.
 A standard repair takes four to five hours to complete.
-If it is determined that more time will be required to complete the repair, dispatch is updated with this status.
+If it is determined that more time is required to complete the repair, dispatch is updated with this status.